jh3nd3rs0n/jargyle/README.md

           The maximum packet size for the DTLS connections to the other SOCKS server (default is 32768)

       chaining.dtls.protocol=PROTOCOL
-          The protocol version for the DTLS connections to the other SOCKS server (default is DTLS)
+          The protocol version for the DTLS connections to the other SOCKS server (default is DTLSv1.2)

       chaining.dtls.trustStoreFile=FILE
           The trust store file for the DTLS connections to the other SOCKS server